 Lets look at a list of Investment available to you globally.

 Direct Equity (Stocks / Shares) – High risk Investment with greater return in long run and volatility in short, Equity today is one of the easiest to invest in terms of accessibility with just a few clicks you can own a piece of Tech giants like Amazon, Apple etc. (not suggesting/recommending).
 A good thing for a beginner to Invest when starting with Equity is to invest in broader market indices like Nifty, Sensex (in India) and VTI, S&P 500 in US.
 By Investing in S&P 500 you can own a piece of 500 of the significant publicly traded companies in US.
+(Link to Open a Demat account with Zerodha to start Investing today)

 Mutual Funds – A mutual fund is made up of a pool of money collected from many investors to invest in securities like stocks, bonds, money market instruments, and other assets.
 Mutual funds are operated by professional money managers, who allocate the fund’s assets and attempt to produce capital gains or income for the fund’s investors.
 But be aware of the Expense ratio and hidden fees, they can eat a big chunk of your portfolio in long run.